-The options to rotate a vector by setting the angle of rotation work the same way as for bitmap images.
+The options to rotate a vector by setting the rotation angle, works the same way as for bitmap images.

 Editing vector colors

 The box Format from the ribbon Vector allows you to add, remove, or change the color of the border or padding of figures to create, or modify created.